deis/k8s-claimer/README.md

    k8s-claimer lease delete [command options] [arguments...]

 OPTIONS:
-   --provider value  Which cloud provider to use when deleting a cluster lease
+   --provider value  Which cloud provider to use when deleting a cluster lease.
+Acceptable values are azure and google.
+If a value is not provided it will return an error.
 ```

 Example